cudmore/mapmanager_ipynb/README.md

 See [map.ipynb][1] for more sample code.

-# [pyQT][pyqt] stack browser
+# Python based stack browser

-A full GUI stack browser using pyqt.
+A full GUI stack browser implemented in Python using [pyqt][pyqt].
 Run the browser with...

     python stackbrowser2.py

-The next image shows the pyqt stack browser interface.
+The next image shows the stack browser interface.
 A single image plane of a 3D stack is displayed with an overlay of stack db points (red spines).
 The bottom table shows the stack db.

 Eventual features are: